endosys-fierce/workshops/content/workshops/data_science_101/prerequisites.md

 {{% alert success %}}
-This workshop is done entierly through the browser.
+This workshop is done entirely through the browser.
 {{% /alert %}}

 ## Create a Github account